Oronemu/mira-web/src/content/legal/privacy.en.md

 For any privacy-related request, including exercising your rights under GDPR, CCPA, 152-FZ or any other applicable law, please contact me at the email address above.
 I will respond within the statutory deadlines (typically 30 days under GDPR, 45 days under CCPA).

 As I am an individual developer working alone on this project, no separate Data Protection Officer is appointed; I personally act as the privacy contact.

-*Note on the identifier `com.veilbytesoft.Mira`:* "veilbytesoft" is the technical namespace I reserved for this App in Apple's App Store Connect and iCloud infrastructure.
-It is a technical string, not a separate legal entity.
-The sole controller of your personal data is me, Ivan Rovkov, as a natural person.

 ---